Note Investing 101

 Where to Buy Mortgage Notes?

 So, you’ve defined your personal investment goals, worked out how much risk you are prepared to take, and decided on the type of mortgage note you want to invest in.
-Now, you need to find some mortgage notes to buy.
+Now, you need to actually get out there and buy mortgage notes.

 Buying Notes From Banks